Kinkakuji Temple – Golden Pavilion In Kyoto, Japan

 The ancient capital of Kyoto is full of interesting shrines and temples and historical buildings, but I think this one probably takes the cake for the nicest looking temple in Japan.

 It’s the #1 most visited tourist site in Kyoto, and for pretty good reason!
-It’s almost impossible to take a bad photo here!This guide will explain how you can get there, and everything you need to know before you go!
+It’s almost impossible to take a bad photo here!This travel guide will explain how to get there, and everything you need to know before you go!